lukuenya/Software_Eng_2_project_team25/README.md

 # Project repository for the Software Engineering II Course project

-Please the the README files in each specific folder
+Please read the README files in each specific folder

 ## Project description